arnauddesombre/Python-Utilities/README.md

 Return a boolean indicating if a given number is prime<br>

 <b>knapsack.py</b><br>
-Knapsack algorithm
+Knapsack algorithm (Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible).
-Value = non-negative<br>
+- Value = non-negative<br>
-Weight = non-negative and integral<br>
+- Weight = non-negative and integral<br>
-Capacity (W) = a non-negative integer<br>
+- Total weight limit = a non-negative integer<br>
 2 algorithm implemented:<br>
 1/ recursive algorithm, return sum of values only, but list of item can be retrieved<br>
 2/ dynamic programming algorithm, return sum of values & list of items<br>

 <b>prim.py</b><br>
-Computes Prim's minimum spanning tree (MST) algorithm on a tree (costs can be negative)<br>
+Computes Prim's minimum spanning tree (MST) algorithm on a tree (edge's costs can be negative)<br>

 <b>traveling_salesman.py</b><br>
-Computes the shortest path between all nodes of a connected graph starting at one particular node and returning at that same node (connected = there is a path between every pair of nodes)<br>
+Computes the shortest path between all nodes of a connected graph starting at one particular node and returning at that same node (connected = there is a path between every pair of nodes).<br>
 (implementation with dynamic programming algorithm)<br>